Frequently Asked Questions

 To prevent the admin password prompt from appearing on each startup please open your Mac's System Preferences, click on Security & Privacy, then Accessibility, then 'Click the lock to make changes' and enter your password.
 After you do this click on the Privacy tab and check the box next to rsysconfig in the list, then reboot your Mac.
 You should be prompted for the password once more on that reboot only.

-Please open the System Preferences on your Mac, then click on 'Security & Privacy', then select the 'Privacy' tab.
+Please open the System Preferences on your Mac, then click on 'Security & Privacy', then select the 'Privacy' tab, then select the 'Accessibility' option in the settings menu on the left.
 Click on the padlock at the bottom left of the screen so you can make changes, then check the checkbox next to 'rsysconfig' or 'rtcfg' in the apps list.
 After this keystroke logging should work properly (a reboot may be required).

 You will need to distribute the Realtime-Spy application you created to your Mac you want to monitor.
 The file you created and downloaded from your member's area is the file you will send and run on other computers you own.
 For detailed e-mail and network deployment steps please refer to Realtime-Spy's help documentation.